12 December 2016

 - Logrosan now has four prospective gold targets within the Logrosan Project licence group to supplement the gold and antinomy under investigation in the nearby Maria Project area.

-Rotary Air Blast (RAB) drilling on schedule, work will resume in the
+- Rotary Air Blast (RAB) drilling on schedule, work will resume in the New Year.

 - 38 drill holes totalling 775m completed during autumn season, 18 holes (316m) at Maria Gold & Antinomy Target and 20 holes (459m) at Logrosán South Gold Target.